-If this occurs when charger, is turned on without being plugged into the vehicle, the AC cord, timer motor coil, or the transformer may be shorted.
-To check the AC cord, ensure that the time of "OFF" and connect the continuity tester across the AC plug prongs.
+If this occurs when charger is turned on without being plugged into the vehicle, the AC cord, timer motor coil, or the transformer may be shorted.
+To check the AC cord, insure that the timer is "OFF" and connect the continuity tester across the AC plug prongs.
 If circuit is complete the AC cord is shorted and must be replaced.
-To check the time motor coil, disconnect the white timer motor wire and connect continuity tester to the motor coil leads.
-If the lamp glows, the coil iis shorted.
+To check the timer motor coil, disconnect the white timer motor wire and connect continuity tester to the motor coil leads.
+If the lamp glows, the coil is shorted.
 To test the transformer, disconnect secondary leads #1 and #4.
 If the AC fuse or breaker still blows, the transformer is shorted internally and must be replaced.